 Apply for payments

-You can’t access the child’s account without an order from the court.
+You cannot access the child’s account without an order from the court.

 If there’s a reason the child needs money before turning 18, you must apply to the court that originally awarded the money.

 Write to the court and explain what the money’s for and how it’ll benefit the child.